Water line break in the Village of Greenup

 GREENUP, Ill.
 (WCIA)– The Village of Greenup has shut down the water tower to repair a water line break.

-The village clerk says when the water is turned back on, Greenup will be under a boil order for 24 to 48 hours.
+The village clerk says when the water is turned back on, Greenup will be under a boil order for 24-48 hours.

-Spring brings rain and wind, which can damage your house.
-Check out BestReviews’ home expert Beth Allen’s tips and product recommendations to prepare.

-With the right kitchen tools, you can take much of the stress out of preparing your Passover meal.
-Find out which gadgets can help make your Seder meal easy.

 Thanks for signing up!